millaferbere/HPQC/communicators_and_topologies/README.md

 # HPQC Communicators and Topologies

-These programs simulate the motion of a vibrating 1D string.
+These programs simulate the motion of a oscillating 1D string.
 The model uses C and includes both a serial and parallel MPI implementation.
 The output is displayed using a Python code .

 The model shows the simulation of wave motion, serial computation in C, parallel computing using MPI and data visualisation using Python, using matplotlib.